bcgov/land-designations-shinyapp/README.md

 The Shiny app and all related resources are in the `app` folder.
 If you have R installed on your machine, you can open an R session in this directory, and type `shiny::runApp("app")` to start the app.

+The data is generated in a [different repository](https://github.com/bcgov/land-designations-indicator) and copied into the `app/data` directory in this repository.

 ### R Packages